Trauma & Post Traumatic Stress Disorder (PTSD)

 Just like not all therapists have experience working with young children, not all therapists have experience dealing with patients and families who have been severely impacted by trauma.
 Primary care providers can help families to expect that more specialized mental health care may be needed in those cases.
 Primary care providers can help empower families to ask if the therapist has experience working with young people with a history of trauma when contacting a therapist’s office to schedule an initial appointment or at the time of the initial appointment.

-Parent-Child Interaction Therapy Positive parenting skills for nonoffending caregivers or caregivers at elevated risk of engaging in physical abuse with children ages 2-7.
+Parent-Child Interaction Therapy Provides positive parenting skills for nonoffending caregivers or caregivers at elevated risk of engaging in physical abuse with children ages 2-7.

-Child and Family Traumatic Stress Intervention Early intervention designed for youth (ages 7-18).
-Engages youth and their non-offending caregivers in psychoeducation, symptom monitoring, symptom-specific coping mechanisms, and parent-child communication.
+Child and Family Traumatic Stress Intervention Early intervention designed for youth ages 7-18.
+It engages youth and their non-offending caregivers in psychoeducation, symptom monitoring, symptom-specific coping mechanisms, and parent-child communication.

-Child-Parent Psychotherapy Promotes development of healthy parent–child relationships for young children and their non-offending caregivers (ages 0 – 6 years).
+Child-Parent Psychotherapy Promotes development of healthy parent–child relationships for young children ages 0-6 years and their non-offending caregivers.

 Alternatives for Families: A Cognitive Behavioral Therapy For treatment of trauma symptoms from physical abuse and/or physical discipline in children and adolescents (5 – 18 years).
-Engages offending caregivers in treatment.
+It engages offending caregivers in treatment and teaches caregivers and children intrapersonal skills to enhance self-control, promote positive family relations, and reduce violent behavior.
+To learn more please see Alternatives for Families: A Cognitive Behavioral Therapy.

 Clinical Pearl: Trauma and Suicide